 [This doesn't taste even a little bit like the yellow hot dog mustard.
 This is earthy, pungent, and aromatic.
 It is grainy and interesting.
 This is just a starting point.
 Experiment and make it your own.]

-If you are one who likes to know where your food is coming from, The Spice House is very good about listing precisely where they get their herbs and spices and many of them are domestic.
-Try getting American garlic powder commercially anywhere else.
+If you are one who likes to know where your food is coming from, pay attention to your spices and herbs.
+Some companies are very good about listing precisely where they get their herbs and spices and many of them are domestic.
+Try getting American garlic powder commercially.
 Not easy.
 Read the jars in the grocery store and most garlic powders are from China.
-Even The Spice House has a Chinese organic garlic powder.
+At this point, most are Chinese garlic powder.
 If it is a blend, it can be marked for the country in which it was blended.
 Therefore, if you are buying an herb blend which was put together in the U.S., the garlic powder still likely originated in China.
 I’m happy buying imported spices when the country of origin is known for having superior products, or where they have shown to be specialists over the decades or centuries.
 For instance, I’m happy to buy my vanilla beans or cinnamon from an international source.
 And, I’m not saying that the Chinese spices are inferior in quality.
 I don’t know that.
 It is actually an interesting question about the kind of shopper you are.
 Would you rather buy organic foreign or domestic conventional, given products of equal quality?
 Only you can decide that for your family.
 But I want to support domestic farmers and ranchers when they have an equal or better product, so I go out of my way to source garlic powder, dried parsley, dried basil, and the like from U.S. growers when I can.
-The Spice House gets credit because they put that information right up front on their website for many of their products.
 This takes a bit of planning, and I’ve been known to grab a jar off the shelf in an emergency.
 I always wish that I had taken the time to look into the matter.
 It is like the mustard, we just don’t think about it often.